You’ve probably been Googling the heck out of Amy Porterfield’s flagship program Digital Course Academy (DCA).

 You’re completely taken care of from start to finish.

 Amy wouldn’t have the audience or track record she does without serving her people first.
-As a course reviewer, I’ve seen a lot of courses, and one thing I always find missing is the face of the instructor.
+As a course content proofreader, I’ve seen a lot of courses, and one thing I always find missing is the face of the instructor.

 Unfortunately, courses have become another quick way to make passive income, and it’s all too easy to set it aside (and dismiss your students) after it starts bringing in consistent income for you.